-- Click on the top-left corner handle of the bounding box and drag it inward to reduce the size of the paper. - Click inside the bounding box to move the paper until you are happy with how it looks. - Click the checkmark or press Enter/Return to commit the transformation.
+- Click on the top-left corner handle of the bounding box and drag it inward to reduce the size of the paper. - Click the checkmark or press Enter/Return to commit the transformation.

 Clip a Paper to the Medium Layer